FSX/momoko/docs/tutorial.rst

 :py:meth:`~momoko.Pool.execute`, :py:meth:`~momoko.Pool.callproc`, :py:meth:`~momoko.Pool.transaction`
 and  :py:meth:`~momoko.Pool.mogrify` are methods of :py:class:`momoko.Pool` and can  be used to query the database.
-Well, ``mogrify`` not really, it's used to escape strings, but t needs a connection.
+Well, ``mogrify`` not really, it's used to escape strings, but needs a connection.
 All these methods, except ``mogrify``, return a cursor or an exception object.
 All of the described retrieval methods in Psycopg2's documentation like fetchone_, fetchmany_, fetchall_, etc.  can be used to fetch the results.